Quantum gravity as a communication resource: Quantum communication near classical black holes

-with the state in the Hilbert space $\mathcal{H}_A \otimes \mathcal{H}^I_R$, where the former is Alice's Hilbert space and the latter is Rob's Hilbert space over region I. Measuring the entanglement of this state using the negativity measure $\mathcal{N}[\rho] := (|| \rho^{\Gamma_A}||_1 - 1)/2$, the entanglement is found to be $\mathcal{N} [\xi(\rho_{\psi})] = \cos^2 r / 2$ \cite{PhysRevA.74.032326}.
-That is, the inertial maximally entangled state has become a non-maximally entangled mixed state for Rob standing next to the event horizon of a black hole.
+The inertial maximally entangled state \eqref{eq:psiAR} has therefore become a non-maximally entangled mixed state for Rob standing next to the event horizon of a black hole.
 The entanglement resource is thus degraded and this will affect quantum communication between the two parties.
 For example, if Alice wants to teleport some state $|\Psi \rangle = \alpha |0_{k_A} \rangle^+ + \beta |1_{k_A} \rangle^+$ to Rob, with $\alpha$ and $\beta$ any complex numbers that normalize the state, then the best we can expect Rob to recover at the end of the protocol is $|\Psi \rangle = \alpha |0^I_{\bm{k}_R} \rangle^+ + \beta |1^I_{\bm{k}_R} \rangle^+$, where $|0^I_{\bm{k}_R} \rangle^+$ and $|1^I_{\bm{k}_R} \rangle^+$ are the vacuum and single particle states of region I \cite{PhysRevLett.91.180404,PhysRevA.74.032326}.
 If Rob is in free fall like Alice, then this protocol is perfect when using their shared maximally entangled state $\rho_{\psi}$.
-However, if Rob sits just above the event horizon of the black hole, and they still choose to perform the protocol using the original $\rho_{\psi}$, then the fidelity of the protocol necessarily decreases since the entanglement of $\rho_{\psi}$ is degraded \cite{PhysRevLett.91.180404,PhysRevA.74.032326,BHDeg}.
+However, if Rob sits just above the event horizon of the black hole, then the fidelity of the protocol necessarily decreases since the entanglement of $\rho_{\psi}$ is degraded \cite{PhysRevLett.91.180404,PhysRevA.74.032326,BHDeg}.